MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-admin-security/deployr-security-authentication.md

 ---

 # required metadata
-title: " Security in DeployR"
+title: "Authentication and Authorization for DeployR"
 description: "Security in DeployR: Authentication, HTTPS, SSL, and access controls for server, Project file and Repository File, and more."
 keywords: ""
 author: "j-martens"